When was your product first developed?

 Our Enterprise customers can receive support for setting up PhotoPrism in a cluster configuration on an individual basis.

 How many users can use your software simultaneously?

-There is no built-in limit to the number of concurrent users.
+There is no predefined technical limit for the number of concurrent users.
 PhotoPrism generally scales well with the number of CPU cores.
-However, you should keep in mind that the hardware resources available for handling frontend requests can be significantly reduced while the backend is busy indexing or importing files.
-If necessary, the number of indexing workers can be limited based on your individual requirements.
+However, you should keep in mind that the available server resources can be significantly reduced when the backend is busy indexing or importing a large amount of files.

 How much data is cached by the database?